FrancesHitchcock/reading-notes/Module1/Class2.md

 ### Problem solving with functions

 You could use a function to determine the area of a rectangle by passing arguments for length and width.

+## JavaScript Conditionals

+### if statements

+An if statement checks a condition and if it evaluates to true then the code block will execute.

+### else if statements

+An else if statement runs if the condition in the preceding if or else if statement evaluates to false.

+### Comparison operators

+Three examples of comparison operators are:

+1. `===` strict equals
+2. `!==` strict does not equal
+3. `<=` less than or equal to

+### Logical operators

+The `&&` operator means 'and'.
+In this case both (or more) conditions must be satisfied for the code block to execute.
+The `||` operator means 'or'.
+Either one (or more) of the conditions must be satisfied of the the code to execute.

+## Things I want to know more about

+A11Y